Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/nservicebus-32-bit-x86-host-process.md

 If assemblies or other libraries containing 32-bit code must be invoked and loaded into the process a `BadImageFormatException` will be thrown.

-Beginning with NServiceBus Version 3, there are two specific versions of the NServiceBus Host: the default Any CPU version and `NServiceBus.Host32.exe`.
+There are two specific versions of the NServiceBus Host: the default Any CPU version and `NServiceBus.Host32.exe`.

 The second one allows users running a 64-bit OS to run a 32-bit NServiceBus process, allowing execution of 32-bit binaries/code without resorting to workarounds such as `corflags.exe`, which instruct the .NET Framework to run in 32-bit mode.